mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 #### 4.5.2 Additional Considerations

 * Before subscribing to incoming email, it is recommended to first unsubscribe from any incoming email.
-This helps prevents the application from having duplicate subscriptions for a single email account.
+This helps prevent the application from having duplicate subscriptions for a single email account.
 The complete subscription flow is shown in the microflow **SUB_EmailAccount_SubscribeForEmailNotification**.

-* The subscription to new emails will work only if the email account is configured with IMAP/S protocol and if the email server supports notifications.
+* The subscription to new emails works only if the email account is configured with IMAP/S protocol and if the email server supports notifications.
 The subscription will end if the app is stopped.
 To subscribe again between app restarts, register the **Sample_ASU_SubscribeForEmailNotification** microflow in the **After Startup** option.

 ### 4.6 Unsubscribing from Incoming Email

 When modeling your app in Studio Pro, use the **UnsubscribeFromIncomingEmail** Java action.
-When used with account parameter, the user (for the provided account) will be unsubscribed from incoming email.
+When used with account parameters, the provided account will be unsubscribed from incoming email.

-The input parameter includes the following:
+There is one input parameter:

-* **Email account** – email account consisting of incoming email configuration
+* **EmailAccount** – email account consisting of incoming email configuration

 ### 4.7 Configuring Azure OAuth 2.0 {#create-oauth}

 You can configure your account to authenticate with Microsoft Azure AD OAuth 2.0.
 Multiple OAuth 2.0 providers can be configured per app.

-If no email accounts are configured, then you can create a new OAuth configuration from the **Add Email Account** wizard by selecting **Azure AD**.
-Otherwise, select **OAuth Configurations** to add, delete, and edit OAuth configurations.
-For more information, see [OAuth Provider Configuration Details](#oauth-config-details).
+If no email accounts are configured, you can create a new OAuth configuration from the **Add Email Account** wizard by selecting **Azure AD**.
+Otherwise, select **OAuth Configurations** to add, delete, and edit OAuth configurations, as described below.

 #### 4.7.1 OAuth Provider Configuration Details {#oauth-config-details}

-To configure OAuth provider for the authentication code flow, the following details are required:
+To configure an OAuth provider for the authentication code flow, the following details are required:

 * **Client ID** – available on the [Azure Portal](https://portal.azure.com/) once you have registered your app
 * **Client Secret** – available on the Azure Portal once you have registered your app
 * **Callback Path** – enter any string, based on which the callback URL will be autogenerated
 * **Callback URL** – the URL where the OAuth provider will redirect with the authorization code, and configured on Azure Portal as the callback/redirect URI

-To configure OAuth provider for client credentials grant flow, the following details are required:
+To configure OAuth provider for the client credentials grant flow, the following details are required:

 * **Client ID** – available on the Azure Portal once you have registered your app
 * **Client Secret** – available on the Azure Portal once you have registered your app